 Once we reached open water it quickly became clear that the GT54 is a boat that wants to run.
 Her hull design allows her to get on plane in as low as 1250 rpm.
 Once above that speed, then it's time to let those 3200 horses run free.

-The GT54 is a surprisingly fast boat and that makes her very cool boat to operate.
-At nearly all settings the feeling of speed is astonishing, but no more so than when this 75,000 lb (34,019 kg) boat is moving above 42 kn.
+The GT54 is a surprisingly fast boat and that makes her a very cool boat to operate.
+At nearly all settings the feeling of speed is astonishing, but no more so than when this 75,000 lb.
+(34,019 kg.) boat is moving above 42 kn.
 It is really something to experience.

 With that said however, this boat was not designed to lope along at 25.5 kn and neither were her engines.
 You'll probably be running at the recommended high cruise setting of 80% throttle which means 2150 rpm and 39 kn.
 That translates to a fuel burn of 136 gph, and an endurance of nearly 8 hours and 310 nautical miles.

 Carolina Born.
 Hatteras Yachts is located in New Bern, NC which is a short cast from the Outer Banks.
 For that reason it was natural for the company to draw on classic Carolina styling and hull design experience for the GT Series.